GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 - popd
 ```

-To use the `gcloud builds` command, we need to install the Cloud
+To use the `gcloud builds` command, you need to install the Cloud
 SDK and configure it to use a service account.
 For more details about
 prerequisites, see [the TRAVIS.md file in the repo][travis].